flauc/typed-co/README.md

-# typed-co
+#Typed Co

-The type definition for https://github.com/tj/co
+The type definition for co.

+##License

+MIT